 This painting is typical of La Mayeur’s later works that celebrate the exuberance of the island.
 Legong dancers engage in a graceful dance around a lotus pond carrying various traditional props with them.
 The pond is surrounded by Balinese sculptures of apsaras or heavenly dancers that are installed around the edges.
 Leaves and flowers completely envelop the composition and the effect is multiplied by the shadows cast as the light scatters through.

 Paul Cézanne was noted for his landscapes and still life paintings and also the accomplished portraits of his later period.
 His works from the 1870s reveal the profound influence of the Impressionists on his aesthetic.
 He created a significant body of works that is distinguished by heavy textures, exuberant colors, and liberal brushstrokes.
 Like many other artists, he enjoyed painting outdoors.

-Cézanne’s father bought a large country house and farm, named Jas de Bouffan, that is located just outside Aix-en-Provence in Southern France.
+Cézanne’s father bought a large country house and farm, named Jas de Bouffan, which is located just outside Aix-en-Provence in Southern France.
 He loved this home and its beautiful surroundings dearly and they inspired him to create several masterful watercolors and oil paintings.
-In this adaptation, Cézanne depicts the view by the pool on a warm summer day.
+In this adaptation, Cézanne depicts the view of the pool on a warm summer day.
 Perhaps the most striking feature of the painting is the vivid reflection of the surroundings in the large pool.
 The painting emanates sunshine, warmth, and a very strong sense of tranquility.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!